mirageglobe/butlerfox/README.md

 ![samurai menu](https://raw.githubusercontent.com/mirageglobe/samurai/master/samurai.png)

+NOTE: Samuraiv2 is now in development.
+No newer features will be added to current v1.

 Samurai (武士 meaning Warrior Serve) provides a simple interface for managing your machine.
-Samurai installs and setups the basic applications / packages for a *nix system.
+Samurai installs and setups the basic applications / packages for a linux system.
 Samurai aims to drastically reduce learning curve and makes installations/monitoring easier.

 Project Information
 -----------------------------